 With life cover, cost, the approach of the underwriter and the financial strength of the company (i.e. will the provider still be around to meet its obligation to you in 10 years time) are all issues to consider.
 However when advising contractors on critical illness cover we ensure that illustrations are competitive but equally important factors must be taken into consideration.

 Important considerations when looking at critical illness cover

 Medical definitions of what is covered are very important - these must be comprehensive enough to be of practical use to you in the event of a claim.

-Premiums must also remain affordable throughout so that protection can also be maintained, as you get older and even more likely to fall ill.
+Premiums must also remain affordable throughout so that protection can also be maintained as you get older.

 You also have the option of a decreasing amount of cover (decreasing Term Assurance, DTA) that will reduce in line with a reduced liability - i.e. a repayment mortgage.

 Ordinarily cover will pay a lump sum but if you have reservations about this you can arrange for a monthly payment to be made over a set period of time.
 This scheme is known as a Family Income Benefit (FIB).